gilmore867/VeracodeDeleteOldestSandbox/README.md

 # VeracodeDeleteOldestSandbox
-This is a simple PowerShell script ideally used in an AzureDevOps or Jenkins Pipeline for auto-deleting the oldest sandbox your Application Profile when the sandbox limit has been reached.
+This is a simple PowerShell script ideally used in an AzureDevOps or Jenkins Pipeline for auto-deleting the oldest sandbox when sandbox limit has been reached.

 Download the DeleteOldestSandbox.ps1 file.